suyash0007/meeting-scheduler/README.md

 A Next.js application for creating and scheduling Google Meet meetings with OAuth integration.
 Users can create instant meetings or schedule future meetings through an intuitive interface.

 ## Features

 - **Google SSO Authentication**: Secure login with Google OAuth
 - **Instant Meeting Creation**: Generate Google Meet links with one click
 - **Meeting Scheduling**: Plan meetings with customizable date, time, and duration
+- **Calendar Integration**: All meetings are automatically added to the user's Google Calendar
 - **Responsive UI**: Clean, modern interface that works on all devices
 - **Redux State Management**: Centralized state management for predictable behavior